microsoft/BuildXL/Documentation/Wiki/DeveloperGuide.md

 * If you want to run and load the sandbox to enable fully observed and cacheable builds, you also have to [turn off System Integrity Protection](https://developer.apple.com/library/archive/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html) (SIP) on macOS.
 SIP blocks the installation of the unsigned kernel extension (or Kext) produced by the build.
 * Latest version of Xcode

+## Linux
+* You need a Windows machine to build Linux BuildXL binaries.
+We currently do not support building BuildXL in Linux.
+* A Linux machine or VM need to be setup to perform test.

 # Performing a build
 `bxl.cmd` (and `./bxl.sh`) are the entry points to building BuildXL.
 They provide some shorthands for common tasks to prevent developers from needing to specify longer command line options.
 While most examples below are based off of bxl.cmd for Windows, there will most times be a bxl.sh equivalent for macOS.